apache/flink/docs/README.md

 ### Include external documentation hosted on forks for previewing

-While contributing to a connector you may want to preview docs changes.
-To do this, you need to build the Flink docs site locally and include your changes.

-To contribute to any Flink's component, you fork the official repo and work on your personal fork.
-But the configuration above only works for connectors already merged in `apache/flink-connector-<connector-name>` repos.
+If you are contributing to a Fink's connector you may want to preview docs changes locally.
+To do this, you have to build the Flink docs site locally and include your modified connector's docs.
+When you contribute to any Flink's component, you fork the official repo and work on your personal fork.
+But the configuration above only works for connectors already merged in `apache/flink-connector-<connector-name>` repos, not personal forks.

 To build the Flink docs site locally and include your connector's docs changes, follow these steps:

-1. (If necessary) push the latest changes to your personal fork of the repo, in a branch
+1. (If necessary) push the latest changes to your personal fork of the GitHub repo, in a branch

 2. In the Flink repository, edit the `docs/setup_docs.sh` file and add a reference to your forked repo.
 The reference will look like `integrate_connector_fork_docs <fork_owner> <connector_name> <branch_or_tag>`.
 Replace <fork_owner> with the owner of the fork, <connector_name> with the name of your connector, and <branch_or_tag> with the name of the branch or tag containing your changes.
-If you are working on an existing connector, replace the original `integrate_connector_docs <connector_name>...` reference of the same connector with the reference to your fork.
+For example, if you are working on Kafka connector's docs, the personal fork is owned by `myUser`, and you are working on the `my-docs-improvements` branch, the reference will look like `integrate_connector_fork_docs myUser kafka my-docs-improvements`.
+If you are contributing to a released connector, replace the refernce to that connector with your own.
 If you are working on a new connector not yet released, append the new reference after all other existing connectors.
-For example, if you are working on Kafka connector's docs, the personal fork is owned by `myUser`, and you are working on the `my-docs-improvements` branch, replace the existing `integrate_connector_docs kafka vX.Y` with `integrate_connector_fork_docs myUser kafka my-docs-improvements`

 3. Run `docs/setup_docs.sh`.
-This will clone the connector's docs from your fork and merge them into Flink docs.
+Your fork repo is cloned and docs merged into Flink docs, along with all other connectors' docs.

-You can now run `docs/build_docs.sh` normally, to generate the Flink docs site.
+4. Run `docs/build_docs.sh` normally, to generate the Flink docs site.

 ## Generate configuration tables